rancher/docs/content/rancher/v2.x/en/quick-start-guide/_index.md

 ---
-title: Rancher Deployment Quick Start Guides short title: Use this section to jump start your Rancher deployment and testing.
+title: Rancher Deployment Quick Start Guides
+metaDescription: Use this section to jump start your Rancher deployment and testing.
+It contains instructions for a simple Rancher setup and some common use cases. short title: Use this section to jump start your Rancher deployment and testing.
 It contains instructions for a simple Rancher setup and some common use cases.
 weight: 25
 ---